patrickap/docker-restic/README.md

 ## Advanced Configuration

-Custom commands (e.g., for rclone) can easily be added to the config YAML:
+Custom commands besides Restic can easily be added to the config:

 ```yml
 commands: